Colorado Mesa University

-Colorado Mesa University alumni are accomplished leaders who make a difference – in their lives, their communities and around the globe.
-Alumni of Colorado Mesa University are major league baseball pitchers, influential authors, state senators, television news anchors, cancer researchers, entrepreneurs, award-winning journalists, internationally known producers, acclaimed artists and CEOs.
+Colorado Mesa University alumni are accomplished leaders who make a difference—in their lives, in their communities, and all around the globe.
+Alumni of Colorado Mesa University are major league baseball pitchers, influential authors, state senators, television news anchors, cancer researchers, entrepreneurs, award-winning journalists, internationally known producers, acclaimed artists, and CEOs.

 Colorado Mesa University lies in the heart of a growing business community.
-With a vibrant downtown area of small businesses, a dynamic industrial workforce and headquarters of several large companies, opportunities abound for students to gain real-world experience in their fields before graduation.
+With a vibrant downtown area of small businesses, a dynamic industrial workforce, and the headquarters of several large companies, opportunities abound for students to gain real-world experience in their fields before graduation.

 Academic GPA | Standardized test scores

 Rigor of secondary school record | Class rank

 First generation | Alumni/ae relation | Geographical residence

 State residency | Volunteer work | Work experience

 25th Percentile: 17 | 75th Percentile: 24